harystyleseze/alx-system_engineering-devops/0x00-shell_basics/README.md

-This task is to display contents in a current directory digitally.
+This task is to create a directory in the tmp directory.